-There is only one runway of just 6,598 ft in length with an available landing length of 6,155 ft which means that large aircraft are rarely used.
+There is only one runway (09/27) of just 6,598 ft in length with an available landing length of 6,155 ft making it one of the shortest international airport runways in the country but the airfield can accommodate aircraft as large as the Boeing 787 Dreamliner and Airbus A330.
 The Airport does not currently operate any jetways, so aircraft have to park on the apron and passengers either walk out to their flights or are carried by bus.
-Airlines with operating bases at the airport include EasyJet, Ryanair and BMI Regional.

 View Larger Map

 Approach/Radar - 125.650

 Radar/Dir - 136.080